 Radio used to make money through advertising.
 Radio stations had a motive to engage the public in order to sell their ratings to the advertisers.
 “We sold the advertiser [an] audience,” says veteran broadcaster Dick Fatherley.
 Here capitalism works because the station makes money by being relevant to the audience.

 Nowadays radio, like many other industries, makes its money through high finance gamesmanship.
 Money is made by buying and selling the company rather than what the company produces.
 In this model it makes sense to cheapen the product for short term financial gains.
 In other words a station can fire an entire staff and then post the reduced overhead as if it were a profit.
 This works for a short while till the listener gets sick of automated radio.
-It works perpetually when they can do it to the entire spectrum.
+It works perpetually when they can do it to the entire spectrum because the consolidator does not have to face their biggest fear: competition.
 The loser is the listener, the community and the radio station employees.

+No. This is why it is important not to just hate commercial radio and hope for the best.
 I got an email from a listener who was happy that Corporate radio was dying.
 He thought that we should “starve the beast”, implying that if it went bankrupt, the rats would jump off a sinking ship and someone who cared about their community would buy the station back.
 I wish that were the case.
 The way high finance manages radio stations, allows them to keep them in a zombie state rather than killing them.
 Even if the station does go bankrupt, the same firm that sucked all the life out of the company can manage to keep the company after bankruptcy.
 This is called a “pre-packaged bankruptcy”.
 In such an arrangement, they convince a judge that they are the best ones to manage it, because they obviously know whats wrong now and they promise to pay a percentage back to debtors.
-The creditors get 90% of the new companies equity.
+The creditors may get 90% of the new company.
 Who’s complaining?
 The listener would if they knew about it.

 Imagine you were a DJ at Citadel (a radio consolidator) where you watched all your friends get fired and the quality of the programming drop thus driving listeners away.
 The company is huge, thanks to debt financing and mergers spurred by a private equity firm (Forstman Little and Company).
 In 2009 when the company is heading for chapter 11 you may think, at long last the CEO Farid Suleman is going to get his comeuppance.
-It never happens.
-He keeps the company.
-He keeps it, till he sells to another radio consolidator (Cumulus) who with the help of another private equity firm (Crestview Partners) lobs even more debt onto the stations and fires even more people.
-This is a pattern.
+Banks keep radio for themselves to trade